 - Betaine salicylate: A BHA comprised of salicylic acid and betaine (a hydrating amino acid derived from sugar beets).
-It's a gentler alternative to salicylic acid, and according to a study by the manufacturer, is equally effective.
+It’s a gentler alternative to salicylic acid, and according to data from the manufacturer, is equally effective.
 (A 4% concentration of betaine salicylate is said to be equivalent to 2% salicylic acid.)

 - Salix alba or willow bark extract: A natural BHA derived from willow bark.
 The salicin content converts into salicylic acid, but it is much weaker (so it won’t give you as dramatic results).

 How AHA and BHA Are Similar

 You may have heard that AHAs are best for exfoliating, brightening and anti-aging, while BHAs are only suitable for people with acne.

 Fortunately, that isn’t true.
 These are all the benefits that both AHAs and BHAs have in common: